Skip to main content

 • Who consumes this data?
 What processes consume it downstream?

-• Are there third-party integrations that need to be aware of disaster recovery changes?
+• Are there third-party integrations that need to be aware of DR changes?

-• Can you predefine your configuration and make it modular to accommodate disaster recovery solutions in a natural and maintainable way?
+• Can you predefine your configuration and make it modular to accommodate DR solutions in a natural and maintainable way?

-• Which communication tools and channels will notify internal teams and third-parties (integrations, downstream consumers) of disaster recovery failover and failback changes?
-And how will you confirm their acknowledgement?
+• Which communication tools and channels notify internal teams and third parties (integrations, downstream consumers) of DR failover and failback changes?
+How do you confirm their acknowledgement?

-• What services if any will be shut down until complete recovery is in place?
+• What services, if any, do you shut down until complete recovery is in place?

 Step 2: Choose a process that meets your business needs

-Your solution must replicate the correct data in both control plane, compute plane, and data sources.
-Redundant workspaces for disaster recovery must map to different control planes in different regions.
-You must keep that data in sync periodically using a script-based solution, either a synchronization tool or a CI/CD workflow.
-There is no need to synchronize data from within the compute plane network itself, such as from Databricks Runtime workers.
+A DIY solution must replicate the correct data across the control plane, compute plane, and data sources.
+Redundant workspaces map to different control planes in different regions, so you keep them in sync with a script-based solution, either a synchronization tool or a CI/CD workflow.
+For the data itself, most teams use Databricks jobs (often scheduled) or Delta Deep Clone to copy tables between regions.
+You don't need to sync data from within the compute plane (such as from Databricks Runtime workers).

-If you use the customer-managed VPC feature (not available with all subscription and deployment types), you can consistently deploy these networks in both regions using template-based tooling such as Terraform.
+If you use the customer-managed VPC feature (not available with all subscription and deployment types), deploy networks consistently in both regions using template-based tooling like Terraform.

 General best practices

-General best practices for a successful disaster recovery plan include:
+General best practices for a successful DR plan include:

-1. Understand which processes are critical to the business and have to run in disaster recovery.
+1. Understand which processes are critical to the business and must run in DR.

 3. Isolate the services and data as much as possible.
-For example, create a special cloud storage container for the data for disaster recovery or move Databricks objects that are needed during a disaster to a separate workspace.
+For example, create a special cloud storage container for the DR data or move Databricks objects needed during a disaster to a separate workspace.

-4. It is your responsibility to maintain integrity between primary and secondary deployments for other objects that are not stored in the Databricks Control Plane.
+4. You are responsible for maintaining integrity between primary and secondary deployments for objects not stored in the Databricks control plane.

-It is a best practice not to store data in the root Amazon S3 bucket that is used for DBFS root access for the workspace.
-That DBFS root storage is unsupported for production customer data.
-Databricks also recommends not to store libraries, configuration files, or init scripts in this location.
+Don't store data in the root Amazon S3 bucket used for DBFS root access.
+DBFS root storage is unsupported for production customer data.
+Databricks also recommends against storing libraries, configuration files, or init scripts there.

 Active-passive solution strategy

-• Unified (enterprise-wise) solution: Exactly one set of active and passive deployments that support the entire organization.
+• Unified (enterprise-wide): One set of active and passive deployments supports the entire organization.

 Active-active solution strategy

-In an active-active solution, you run all data processes in both regions at all times in parallel.
-Your operations team must ensure that a data process such as a job is marked as complete only when it finishes successfully on both regions.
-Objects cannot be changed in production and must follow a strict CI/CD promotion from development/staging to production.
+In an active-active solution, all data processes run in both regions in parallel at all times.
+Your operations team must mark each job complete only after it succeeds in both regions.
+Objects can't change in production and must follow strict CI/CD promotion from dev/staging to production.

-An active-active solution is the most complex strategy, and because jobs run in both regions, there is additional financial cost.
+Active-active is the most complex strategy and costs more because jobs run in both regions, but it offers the lowest RTO and RPO.

 Choose your tooling

-There are two main approaches for tools to keep data as similar as possible between workspaces in your primary and secondary regions:
+There are two main approaches for keeping data in sync between workspaces in your primary and secondary regions:

 • Synchronization client that copies from primary to secondary: A sync client pushes production data and assets from the primary region to the secondary region.
-Typically this runs on a scheduled basis.
+Typically, this runs on a scheduled basis, and the schedule frequency depends on your target RTO and RPO.

-Depending on your needs, you could combine the approaches.
-For example, use CI/CD for notebook source code but use synchronization for configuration like pools and access controls.
+Depending on your needs, you can combine the approaches.
+For example, use CI/CD for notebook source code, but use synchronization for configuration like pools and access controls.

-The following table describes how to handle different types of data with each tooling option.
+The following table describes how to handle each type of data with each tooling option.

 Description